lukfor/rsq-browser/docs/performance-score.md

 <br>
 ## SNPs

-For SNPs, which are individually selected by the user, no performance score is calculated, since the provided r2 metrics directly reflect the imputation quality of this SNP for each combination of genotyping array and reference panel.
+For SNPs, which are individually selected by the user, no performance score is calculated, since the provided r2 metrics directly reflect the imputation quality of the SNPs for each combination of genotyping array and reference panel.

 Moreover, the SNPs requested by the user are not weighted according to their MAF, because we assume that they are all equally important for the user.
 <br>